The Field Guide to Community Service

 — Ingrid Bergman

-By 2030, more than 9 million Californians will be 65 or older – it’s a silver tsunami!
+By 2030, 8.6 million Californians will be 65 or older – it’s a silver tsunami!
 With so many senior citizens in our community, it’s important to make sure they are safe, secure and well cared for.
 Nonprofits all over the Bay Area are making this a priority, with countless opportunities for volunteers to get involved.
 From providing health care and housing to connecting generations and caring for the aging, there are myriad ways to help make someone’s golden years golden.

 GET STARTED